This post contains affiliate links. Please see our disclosure policy.

 1. Feed your starter to ensure that it has the most active yeast colony.
 Ideally it should be at peak.

-2. When your starter is at its peak, use a pastry brush to smear the starter all over a piece of parchment paper.
+2. When your starter is at its peak, use a pastry brush or offset spatula to smear a very thin layer of the starter all over a piece of parchment paper.

 If you are going to granulate your dried sourdough starter, make sure that your blender or food processor (or Thermomix) is completely dry.
 You do not want to introduce any moisture to your now dehydrated starter.